 New York printer John Peter Zenger is tried on charges of seditious libel for publishing criticism of the royal governor.
 English law – asserting that the greater the truth, the greater the libel – prohibits any published criticism of the government that would incite public dissatisfaction with it.
-Zenger’s lawyer, Alexander Hamilton, convinces the jury that Zenger should be acquitted because the articles were, in fact, true, and that New York libel law should not be the same as English law.
+Zenger’s lawyer, Andrew Hamilton, convinces the jury that Zenger should be acquitted because the articles were, in fact, true, and that New York libel law should not be the same as English law.
 The Zenger case is a landmark in the development of protection of freedom of speech and the press.

 The first of 85 essays written under the pen name Publius by Alexander Hamilton, James Madison and John Jay begin to appear in the New York Independent Journal.
 The essays, called the Federalist Papers, support ratification of the Constitution approved by the Constitutional Convention on Sept.
 17, 1787.
 In Federalist Paper No. 84, Hamilton discusses “liberty of the press,” saying it “shall be inviolably preserved.”

 The First Amendment is ratified when Virginia becomes the 11th state to approve the first 10 amendments to the Constitution, known as the Bill of Rights.
 The amendment, drafted primarily by James Madison, guarantees basic freedoms for citizens: freedom of speech, press, religion, assembly and petition.